Barbara Walters, a superstar and pioneer in TV news, dies - NewsBreak

 Barbara Walters, a superstar and pioneer in TV news, dies

-The cause of death was not immediately known, and additional details, such as where she died, were not immediately released.

-Walters made headlines in 1976 as the first female network news anchor, with an unprecedented $1 million annual salary.

-During more than three decades at ABC, and before that at NBC, Walters’ exclusive interviews with the famous and powerful brought her celebrity status that ranked with theirs.
+During nearly four decades at ABC, and before that at NBC, Walters’ exclusive interviews with rulers, royalty and entertainers brought her celebrity status that ranked with theirs, while placing her at the forefront of the trend in broadcast journalism that made stars of TV reporters and brought news programs into the race for higher ratings.

 Comments / 0